Skip Navigation

 Navigating the OBBBA Strategically

 Attempting to read and understand the sprawling OBBBA — which spans hundreds of pages — would be quite daunting.
-Instead, if you have questions about how the OBBBA may affect your financial future, consult a financial advisor for guidance.
+Instead, if you have questions about how the OBBBA may affect your financial future, consult a tax professional for guidance and talk to your financial advisor.

 Frequently Asked Questions